Carlene/youtube_trending/README.md

-Capstone ideas:
+Capstone top idea:

-1) Times/Days trending videos start trending in the US I can ask when's the best time to upload, what the average time between uploading and trending starts, if there's a common length of the videos, and/or which category of video is best to make if you want a trending video
+1) Times/Days trending videos start trending in the US I can ask when's the best time to upload, what the average time between uploading and trending starts, if there's a common length of the videos, and/or which category of video is best to make if you want a trending video.

+Other possible ideas:

 2) Look at how many trending videos have a topic in common.
 I can check the tags, channel names, titles, description